lgago/NoEasyWayDown/README.md

 1. A detail view to show a single post.
 Click a post’s title to go to its page.
 [DONE-Edit1]

-2. Like / unlike a post.
+2. Make NoEasyWayDown at the top of each page clickable, and have it return you to the home screen.
 [In Progress-Edit2]

+3. Like / unlike a post.
+[In Progress-Edit2]

-3. Comments.
+4. Comments.

-4. Tags.
+5. Tags.
 Clicking a tag shows all the posts with that tag.

-5. A search box that filters the index page by name.
+6. A search box that filters the index page by name.

-6. Paged display.
+7. Paged display.
 Only show 5 posts per page.

-7. Upload an image to go along with a post.
+8. Upload an image to go along with a post.

-8. Format posts using Markdown.
+9. Format posts using Markdown.

-9. An RSS feed of new posts.
+10. An RSS feed of new posts.